 We never share personal information with any other organisation for third-party marketing purposes.

-Sometimes we will need to share personal information we hold about you with other organisations that we work with or who provide services on our behalf, for example an email processing company distributing our newsletters.
-When sharing information we will comply with all aspects of data protection law.
+Sometimes we will need to share personal information we hold about you with other organisations, however when sharing information we will comply with all aspects of data protection law.
 All our data sharing relationships are governed by contracts which include strict data sharing and confidentiality protocols.

 We may also share information when required by law, for example, where ordered by the Court or to protect an individual from immediate harm.